microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ```

-Since each ray type applies different
-actions in the shaders, they require separate shader records.
+Since each ray type applies different actions in the shaders, each requires a separate shader record in the shader table.
 The same applies for separate geometries as well.
 This sample uses triangle geometry type and three procedural geometry types with differing intersection shaders, each requiring a seprate shader record.
-Furthermore, there are multiple geometry variations per procedural type, each paramterized via attributes that are provided through local root signatures, which in turn each require a different shader record.
+Furthermore, there are multiple geometry variations per procedural type, each parametrized via attributes that are provided through local root signatures, which in turn again require a separate shader record for each.

-With that said, the sample has following shader table layouts.
+With that said, the sample has following shader table layouts:

-**Miss shader table layout** - with two shader records, for each ray type.
+* **Miss shader table layout** - with two shader records.
 ```
-|Shader table - MissShaderTable
+Shader table - MissShaderTable
 | [0]: MyMissShader                                   ~ Radiance ray
 | [1]: MyMissShader_ShadowRay                         ~ Shadow ray
 ```
-**Hit group shader table layout** - with multiple geometries and two shader records for each.
+* **Hit group shader table layout** - with multiple geometries and two shader records for each.
 The full shader table is printed out in the debug output by this sample
-and is useful as a reference to indexing parameters.
-Here are first few
-shader records of a hit group for reference in an indexing example below:
+and is useful as a reference when setting up the indexing parameters.
+Here are first few shader records of a hit group shader table as a reference for an indexing example below:
 ```
-| Shader table - HitGroupShaderTable:
+Shader table - HitGroupShaderTable:
 | [0] : MyHitGroup_Triangle                           ~ Triangle geometry in 1st BLAS
 | [1] : MyHitGroup_Triangle_ShadowRay
 | [2] : MyHitGroup_AABB_AnalyticPrimitive             ~ 1st AABB geometry in 2nd BLAS